HypeCheck

 Red Flags to Watch For

-• May cause bloating or gas in individuals sensitive to FODMAPs or cruciferous vegetables
+• High doses may cause bloating and gas, especially in people sensitive to FODMAPs

 Research Sources